ssi-schaefer/lcdsl/README.md

 ## Launch Groups

 Launch groups are a new feature of Eclipse Oxygen.
 LcDsl allows (will allow - not implemented yet) to create groups by using the `group` type and the `member` multi-property.
 Language support is implemented, but the generator is not quite there yet.

+# Launch Configuration View

+The launch configuration view is something that is actually independent of LcDsl itself.
+It depends on Eclipse platform.debug ONLY.
+It allows to hook (via OSGi services) launch configuration providers into it.
+It comes along with a default provider that allows it to handle "normal" Eclipse launch configurations.
+LcDsl brings along another provider for the view, that allows it to also handle LcDsl specifics.